 How Can I Apply for Extra Help?

-You can apply for Extra Help by going to the Social Security Administration website or by clicking here.
+You can apply for Extra Help by going to the Social Security Administration website.
 On this site, you can find out if you qualify, apply for Extra Help, or return to an existing application.

 How GoMedigap Can Help